 We consider path loss and shadowing in our path model.
 Since only signal strength measurements and transmit power values averaged over time scales corresponding to the fast fading are considered for handoff decisions and admission control, we do not include fast fading in our simulations.
 The path loss is modeled using the COST231-Hata model proposed by Mogensen [18].
 The signal from the base station to the user is assumed to decay at the rate of 3.5^{th} power of the distance.
-The slow shadow fading is modeled by independent log-normal variables.
-To account for the spatial correlation of the shadows, we assume the model proposed by Gudmundson [19], where log-normal shadowing is modeled as a Gaussian white noise process that is filtered by a first-order low-pass filer.
-Assume a base station has power P, the shadowing effect at location l is expressed in decibel and represented as $\Psi{l(dB)}$, the interference power received from an interfering base station j by a user i at location l can be expressed as
+We assume each base station has the same power P. The signal received by a user from all the base stations except the one that is serving the user is treated as interference.
+Considering only path loss, the interference power from each interfering base station j to a user i is where d{ji} is the distance between the base station j and the user i.
+The constant c corresponds to the intercept in the path loss model and is assumed to be 28.5 dB when distance is in meters [18].